Atrial Septal Defect Repair in Children

 An ASD repair is surgery to close a hole in the septum (wall) between the upper chambers of your child's heart.
 The upper chambers are called the right atrium and the left atrium.
 An ASD repair is done through open heart surgery.

 What else do I need to know about an ASD repair?

 - Your child's face and body may look swollen right after surgery.
 The swelling should go down in a few days.
 Your child may have pain where the incision was made.
-He will get medicine to control pain and make him comfortable.
+He or she will get medicine to control pain and make him comfortable.
 It is normal for him to be tired at first, and get stronger each day.
-He may need several weeks to recover from surgery.
+He or she may need several weeks to recover from surgery.